lsandini/cgmsim-www/docs/admin/login/google.md

 ## 4. Activate the switch
 <img src="../../img/login4.jpg" alt="Login page" width="400"/>

-You can "uncouple" your data from CGMSIM by deactivating the switch any time.
+You can "uncouple" your physical activity data from CGMSIM by deactivating the switch at any time.